The Story (continued)

 On the Florida-bound bus on the way to his dream, Ratso wets his pants and his body is wracked with pain:

-Ratso: Here I am goin' to Florida, my leg hurts, my butt hurts, my chest hurts, my face hurts, and if that ain't enough, I gotta pee all over myself.
+Ratso: Here I am goin' to Florida, my leg hurts, my butt hurts, my chest hurts, my face hurts, and like that ain't enough, I gotta pee all over myself.
 (Joe chuckles) That's funny?
 I'm fallin' apart here.

 Joe: (consoling him with a cheerful joke) ...You just took a little rest stop that wasn't on the schedule.